hoangsonww/2048-Game/.github/README.md

 - Kotlin 1.3 or later
 - Android 5.0 (API level 21) or later
 - Gradle 6.1.1 or later
+- Android SDK 29 or later

 Note that depending on your Android Studio and/or Gradle configuration, you may see different files and directories in your project structure, leading to differing user interfaces that might not look the same as mine.
 However, the game logic and functionality should remain the same across different configurations.

+So, if you see any differences in the project structure or user interface, don't worry!
+It's just a matter of different configurations.

 ---